georgealexakis/multispectral-camera-controller/README.md

 # Vibot Joystick

-Experimental application for multispectral cameras and Turtlebot 2.
+Experimental application for multispectral cameras and ROS.